Samosa: Regional varieties

-India
+Indian subcontinent

-The samosa is prepared with an all-purpose flour (locally known as maida) and stuffed with a filling, often a mixture of diced and cooked or mashed boiled potatoes, onions, green peas, lentils, ginger, spices and green chillies.
+In the Indian subcontinent, samosas are prepared with an all-purpose flour (locally known as maida) and stuffed with a filling, often a mixture of diced and cooked or mashed boiled potatoes, onions, green peas, lentils, ginger, spices and green chillies.
 A samosa can be either vegetarian or non-vegetarian, depending on the filling.
-The entire pastry is deep-fried in vegetable oil or (rarely) ghee until it achieves a golden-brown colour.
-It is served hot, often with fresh green chutneys, such as mint or coriander chutney, or tamarind chutney.
-It can also be prepared in a sweet form.
-Samosas are often served as a tea-time snack, or as a chaat (a type of street food), along with the traditional accompaniments of either a chickpea or a white pea preparation, drizzled with yogurt, tamarind chutney and green chutney, and garnished with chopped onions, coriander, and chaat masala.

-In the Indian states of Assam, Odisha, West Bengal, Bihar and Jharkhand, singaras (সিঙ্গারা) or shingras (চিংৰা) (the East Indian version of samosas) are popular snacks found almost everywhere.
-They are a bit smaller than in other parts of India, with a filling consisting chiefly of cooked diced potato, peanuts, and sometimes raisins.
-Shingras are wrapped in a thin sheet of dough (made of all-purpose flour) and fried.
-Good shingras are distinguished by flaky textures akin to that of a savory pie crust.
+The entire pastry is deep-fried in vegetable oil to a golden-brown colour.
+It is served hot, often as a chaat street food, with fresh chutneys.
+In the Indian states of Assam, Odisha, West Bengal, Bihar and Jharkhand, singara (সিঙ্গারা) or shingra (চিংৰা) (the East Indian version of samosas) is a popular snack.
+They are somewhat smaller than in other parts of India, with a filling of cooked diced potato, peanuts, and sometimes raisins.
+In Hyderabad, a smaller version with a thicker pastry crust and minced meat filling, called lukhmi, is eaten.